DrexHD/MeliusCommands/README.md

 ```

 #### Execution
+This can either be a simple string, which will be executed silent, as console with op level 4 or manually configured
+like this:
 ```json5
 {
   "command": "...", // The command that will be executed (can reference argument values, with ${id})